 - Help design imaginative and solid curricula that satisfy appropriate SHA degree requirements.

-- Be knowledgeable about the policies and processes for practice credit, transfer credit, petitions, and curricular substitutions and about the school’s many special academic options including SHA concentrations, the Management Intern Program (MIP), the Hotel Leadership Development Program (HLDP), and the SHA/CIA collaborative degree program.
+- Be knowledgeable about the policies and processes for practice credit, transfer credit, petitions, and curricular substitutions and about the school’s many special academic options including SHA concentrations, the Hotel Leadership Development Program (HLDP), and the SHA/CIA collaborative degree program.

 - Provide a respectful and confidential space to ask questions and discuss interests and concerns.

 - Make referrals to university resources for academic support and overall health and well-being.

 - Provide general advice about the links between academic work and career goals.

 - Offer advice and guidance on studying abroad, transferring internally (between colleges) within Cornell, pursuing university minors, conducting research, and other co-curricular or extracurricular activities.